Nixon (company)

-Nixon is an American watches, accessories and audio brand, founded in 1997 in Encinitas, California, United States.
-Focused on the youth lifestyle market.
-Currently sold in 80 countries worldwide, Nixon maintains stand-alone retail stores in Berkeley, California as well as Bondi & Melbourne, Australia and Kuta, Bali.
+Nixon is an American watches and accessories brand, founded in 1997 in Encinitas, California, United States by Andy Laats and Chad DiNenna.
+In the past, Nixon had operated stand-alone retail stores in Berkeley, California as well as Bondi & Melbourne, Australia and Kuta, Bali.
+As of April 2025, Nixon no longer operates standalone stores, and instead works with retail partners and an online store to sell watches.
+The watch brand has a global presence with sales in over 90 countries worldwide.

 History

-Nixon was founded by Andy Laats and Chad DiNenna.
+Nixon was founded in 1997 by Andy Laats and Chad DiNenna in Encinitas, California.

-Both Laats and DiNenna worked in the action sports industry and were introduced through mutual people working in those circles.
+Both Laats and DiNenna worked in the action sports industry prior to founding Nixon.
 Laats, a former snowboard product manager at Burton with an engineering degree from Cornell University, was in the process of earning his Master of Business Administration (MBA) from Stanford University when he and DiNenna met to discuss the startup of Nixon.
 DiNenna, originally from Southern California, had studied communications at California State University, Long Beach and previously worked in publishing at TransWorld Media for five years prior to the launch of Nixon.

 Laats and DiNenna raised nearly US$1 million from venture capitalists to start Nixon and, in 1997, the debut catalog was released; seven models were released through 200 retailers.
 Nixon opened a subsidiary in France in 2000, and by 2005 had 90 models, and 60 employees, with sales growing by 55 percent annually.

+As of April 2025, Nixon no longer operates standalone retail stores.
+Nixon watches can be found in retail partners like Tilley's and Macy's, and purchased online through the Nixon website.
+In addition to their Carlsbad, California headquarters, Nixon maintains a global presence with offices in France and Australia.

 Purchase

 In December 2006, Nixon was acquired by Billabong International for approximately US$55 million and a deferred payment of approximately US$76 million in FY 2012.

 During the spring of 2012, after six years under the Billabong umbrella of brands, Nixon once again became an independent brand.
-Nixon established an agreement with Trilantic Capital Partners (“TCP”) and Billabong, each of which now owns a 48.5% stake in the brand, with the balance 3% held by Nixon management, including Laats and DiNenna.
+Nixon established an agreement with Trilantic Capital Partners ("TCP") and Billabong, each of which now owns a 48.5% stake in the brand, with the balance 3% held by Nixon management, including Laats and DiNenna.
 The resulting transaction values Nixon at approximately US$464 million, representing a multiple of approximately 9.2x LTM EBITDA.